This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 I Created My Own Cleaning Schedule

-My cleaning schedule incorporates all of the cleaning schedules (weekly, biweekly, monthly, quarterly, semiannually, and annually) into one simple form.
+My cleaning schedule incorporates all of the cleaning schedules (weekly, biweekly, monthly, quarterly, semi-annually, and annually) into a straightforward form.

 Below you’ll see a copy of my personal plan — I encourage you to modify this cleaning schedule to fit your own cleaning style.